About Kootenay National Park

 At the southern end of the park, is the town of Radium Hot Springs, famous for its hot spring pools with a 104F soaking pool set amidst the spectacular rock walls of Sinclair Canyon.
 There is also a cooler pool, at 84F for swimming, and a very cold (60F) plunge pool.
 Nearby are the Sinclair Canyon Trails, an extensive and picturesque trail system, and beautiful Windermere Lake, Invermere, and Panorama Mountain Village are just 15 minutes from Radium.
 Here, there is adventure for the whole family, with rentals for water sports, ATVs, and mountain bikes, a sandy lakeside beach, and a zipline adventure course.

-Interesting Facts About Kootenay National Park of Canada
+Interesting Facts About Kootenay National Park

 - About 17,000 hectares of the park burned in 2003 after lightning started a fire.